majkinetor/au/README.md

     Update-AUPackages -Name $Name -Options $options | Export-CliXML update_info.xml

-Use function parameter `Name` to specify package names via glob, for instance "d*" would update only packages which names start with the letter 'd'.
+Use function parameter `Name` to specify package names via glob, for instance `updateall d*` would update only packages which names start with the letter 'd'.
 Add `Push` among options to push sucesifully built packages to the chocolatey repository.
 The result may look like this:

     PS C:\chocolatey> .\update_all.ps1